Brooks Wheelan: Entry Level with Brooks Wheelan

 On October 24, 2017, Wheelan launched the podcast Entry Level with Brooks Wheelan.
 In each episode, he interviews a guest on the often low-paying or undesirable jobs they had before they eventually achieved success in the entertainment industry.

 Personal life

-Brooks Wheelan went to Dubuque Hempstead High School in Dubuque, Iowa, where he was crowned homecoming king.
+Wheelan went to Dubuque Hempstead High School in Dubuque, Iowa, where he was crowned homecoming king and became a state qualifier in wrestling.

+Wheelan is a member of a Spider League along with fellow SNL alum Tim Robinson.